 The Exchange is entitled to establish a date of the Contract’s last trade date other than as specified herein as agreed with the Clearing Center.

-The delivery day is the day which immediately follows the last trading day for the Contractand which is a trading day on the NME spot market except to the extent of paragraphs 5.1 and 5.2 below.
+The delivery day is the day which immediately follows the last trading day for the Contract, and which is a trading day on the NME spot market except to the extent of paragraphs 5.1 and 5.2 below.

 Obligations under the Contract